-Any writer who wants to publish their work — whether it is fiction or nonfiction — should produce a Book Business Plan (Proposal) for each manuscript.
-Book publishers require authors to submit a proposal on their book together with sample chapters, for review.
+Any writer who wants to publish their work — whether it is fiction or nonfiction — should develop a Book Business Plan (Proposal) for each manuscript.
+Book publishers require authors to submit a proposal that introduces the work to the Acquisitions Editor together with three random chapters, list of chapter headings and brief outline of each chapter, a synopsis and an author bio for review.
 An acquisitions editor and select editorial personnel determine whether the manuscript fits the publishing firms’ book list profile and if it is a viable business proposition.

-The book proposal prepared by the author facilitates their decision-making process.
-Writing a Book Business Plan allows the author to think about how to go about creating a framework to write the manuscript, choose a title, decide on the number of chapters, which topics require research, whether to sell to a publisher or publish independently, how to identify the right publisher, what self-publishing involves, costs, revisions and new editions, film rights, how to pinpoint your specific readership and what quantitative and qualitative benefits this target audience seeks, and how you intend marketing your book (pre-publicity, launch, and what you intend to do once the book is successful).
+The book proposal, prepared by the author, facilitates the publishers’ decision-making process.
+Writing a Book Business Plan allows the author to think about how to go about creating a framework to write the manuscript, choose a title, decide on the number of chapters, which topics require research, whether to approach a commercial publisher or publish independently, how to identify the right publisher, what self-publishing involves, costs, revisions and new editions, film rights, how to pinpoint your specific readership and what quantitative and qualitative benefits this target audience seeks, and how you intend marketing your book (pre-publicity, launch, and what you intend to do once the book is successful).

 When do you start writing your Book Business Plan?

-The Book Business Plan starts at the moment you begin writing your manuscript.
+Developing the Book Business Plan starts the moment you begin writing your manuscript.
 At this stage you should already have a clear vision of the plot and characters, the target audience and even the venues where copies of the book can be sold.
-Start with your end goal in mind; decide how much revenue (or number of copies) you want to generate from book sales.
-Be realistic; you probably won’t make the top ten best seller list with your first publication (don’t rule this out altogether) but by setting the right strategy you are establishing a future goal to potentially earn big money down your career path.
+Start with your end goal in mind; calculate how much revenue (or number of copies) you want to generate from book sales.
+Be realistic; you probably won’t make the top ten best seller list with your first publication (although, don’t rule this out altogether) but by setting the right strategy you are establishing a future goal to potentially earn big money down your career path.